 Dependent Care FSA

 Elections for FSAs are for the calendar year.
 Expenses must be incurred during the calendar year (or though the grace period of March 15 of the following year for the Healthcare FSAs) and submitted by March 31 of the following year*.
 If you terminate employment mid-year, you may only be reimbursed for eligible expenses incurred from your date of enrollment through your last day of work.
 Any money remaining in the account will be forfeited (use it or lose it rule).
 Changes to FSAs can only be made if there is an IRS qualifying event and the change is consistent with the qualifying event.**For plan years 2020 and 2021 balances remaining in FSA accounts at the end of the plan year will rollover for use in the next plan year for active employees (ex: unused funds from 2020 roll into 2021 and unused 2021 funds roll into 2022).
-Changes to Dependent Care FSA elections can be made at any time with out a qualifying life event.
-This is a temporary provision for these years only.More information on these temporary provisions can be found in the letters mailed and emailed to particpants in April 2021.**Different deadlines apply for employees who have a Tradtional Healthcare FSA in a year prior to enrolling in the HDHP with HSA.Enrollment, Changes and Termination
+Changes to Dependent Care FSA elections can be made at any time without a qualifying life event.
+This is a temporary provision for these years only.More information on these temporary provisions can be found in the letters mailed and emailed to participants in April 2021.**Different deadlines apply for employees who have a Tradtional Healthcare FSA in a year prior to enrolling in the HDHP with HSA.Enrollment, Changes and Termination

 Visit the Benefits Basics page to find information on: